Arjun-bhandary/E2E/SparseAutoencoder/README.md

 ### Sparse_ResNet/

-Uses the Sparse ResNet encoder pretrained with the autoencoder objective (L1 + KL) instead of MAE.
+Uses the same Sparse ResNet encoder as the convolution-based models, pretrained with the autoencoder objective (L1 + KL) instead of MAE.

 | Metric | Value |
 |:-------|:-----:|